 The primary purpose of the business investment release is to publish estimates of spending on capital investment by UK businesses in more detail than is available in the quarterly or annual national accounts releases.
 Although, unlike much of the rest of the national accounts publications, this is not a European Union legal requirement, publication of these detailed breakdowns is in response to requests by important customers, such as the Bank of England (BoE), the Office for Budget Responsibility (OBR) and HM Treasury (HMT).
 The estimates are used by these customers for analysis and forecasting, and to inform monetary and fiscal policy decisions.

-In addition, estimates published in the release are used widely by other government departments, such as the Department for Business Energy and Industrial Strategy (BEIS), the international research community, business and business consultants, and by the media for commentary on economic trends.
+In addition, estimates published in the release are used widely by other government departments, the international research community, business and business consultants, and by the media for commentary on economic trends.

-More detailed breakdowns are available on request from firstname.lastname@example.org.
+For more detailed breakdowns, please email your request to firstname.lastname@example.org.
 These can be delivered if they meet the required standards for quality and disclosure control.
 Customers may be charged for special analysis work, in accordance with the Office for National Statistics’ charging policy.
 A list of datasets already created in response to customer requests is also available.